 - Drew McWeeny

-Only one review this week as we tackle Pompeii, but we discuss more news items than normal as a lot of superhero and franchise casting has taken place recently, plus we discuss our Oscar wishlist for those we'd like to see end up winning in some of the major categories.
-If you are on Twitter, we have a Twitter account dedicated to the podcast at @bnlpod.
+I think we have a pretty great Tuesday episode for you as we play fast and loose with the topics ranging from the World Cup and the future of soccer in the U.S., new DVDs and Blu-rays, talk of Nymphomaniac and Tammy, a little more Transformers: Age of Extinction chatter, games, your questions and much more.
+Plus, take a moment to vote for the next audio commentary Laremy and I release: poll id="358" If you are on Twitter, we have a Twitter account dedicated to the podcast at @bnlpod.
 Give us a follow won'tchac I want to remind you that you can call in and leave us your comments, thoughts, questions, etc. directly on our Google Voice account, which you can call and leave a message for us at (925) 526-5763, which may be even easier to remember at (925) 5-bnl-pod.
 Just call, leave us a voice mail and we'll add »

 - Brad Brevet